Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Dynamical thermal quarks effect

-It is also worth mentioning a last remark concerning Fig.~\ref{fig:PhiMFix}: as already discussed in Sec.~\ref{sec:StatisticalConf}, the main effect of the Polyakov loop onto the quark condensate is to obtain a steeper crossover transition and in Fig.~\ref{fig:PhiMFix} (lower left panel) we see indeed that when $\chi_{\Phi}$ is at its maximum it also introduces a dominant peak in $\chi_{\sigma}$.
+Let us mention a final comment on Fig.~\ref{fig:PhiMFix}: as already discussed in Sec.~\ref{sec:StatisticalConf}, the main effect of the Polyakov loop on the quark condensate is to obtain a steeper crossover transition and in the left panel of Fig.~\ref{fig:PhiMFix} we see that, indeed, when $\chi_{\Phi}$ (see Eq.~(\ref{eq:chi_Phi})) is at its maximum it also introduces a dominant peak in $\chi_{\sigma}$.